sderosiaux/zio-story/README.md

 # 🎯 ZIO Learning Platform

 An interactive, gamified learning platform for mastering ZIO - the powerful library for asynchronous and concurrent programming in Scala.
-Built with Next.js and TypeScript, featuring drag-and-drop exercises, real-time code execution, and progressive learning paths.

 🌐 **[Visit the Live Site →](https://sderosiaux.github.io/zio-story)**